How to Make your Angular Responsive Web App Design?

 Grid systems are used to create Angular responsive layouts by using a series of columns and rows to create a structured layout.
 Angular Material is the go-to framework that provides developers with a highly responsive grid system that can be used for organizing the layout of your Angular app.
 It uses a 12-column layout helping developers place their content in precise locations.
 The grids are highly responsive, so they automatically adjust the layout as per the screen or device it is being viewed upon.

-2. Utilizing a Mobile-First approach instead of Media Queries
+2. Utilizing a Mobile-First Approach Instead of Media Queries

 One of the most commonly known and previously used methods to make Angular projects responsive was to use media queries.
 Media queries work on CSS to apply different styles to the project’s content based on what screen or device it is being used on.
 It allows developers to adjust the font size, layouts, and other essential Angular responsive design elements.